 While I love heading to a bubble tea shop in my neighborhood for a quick afternoon pick-me-up, making it at home is super easy!

-In fact, if you’re using a pre-made powdered mix, most of your work is pretty much done before it even began.
+If you are using a pre-made boba powdered mix, most of your work is pretty much done before it even began!

 Btw… kids love bubble tea, so this might be the perfect kitchen project to include them in (as long as you handle the boiling water, hehe).